(Disclosure: Some of the links below may be affiliate links)

 The main selling point of True Wealth is to have very low prices.
 In fact, they are the cheapest Robo-advisor currently available in Switzerland.

 You can use the web portal or the mobile application to manage your investment account with True Wealth.
+The mobile application is fully featured (you can do everything from it).

 If you want even more detail, I have an entire review of True Wealth.